Published Jan 21, 2026

-Microsoft Defender for Office 365 Plan 1 will allow users to report suspicious Teams messages as security risks or false positives starting mid-February 2026.
-Reports appear in the Defender portal, with opt-in settings and automatic Teams admin toggles.
-Organizations should enable user reporting and update guidance accordingly.
+Microsoft Defender for Office 365 Plan 1 will enable users to report suspicious Teams messages as security risks or false positives starting late February 2026.
+Reports appear in the Defender portal, the feature is opt-in, and admins can configure settings to enhance phishing and malware detection in Teams.

 We’re expanding the ability for users to report suspicious Microsoft Teams messages to customers with Microsoft Defender for Office 365 Plan 1.
 Previously available only to Plan 2, this update helps security teams identify and investigate potential phishing, malware, and spam across internal and external Teams chats, channels, and meeting chats.
 This enhancement strengthens protection by incorporating user-reported signals into existing Defender detections.